The Mass Effect Trilogy is a series of Crowning Moments of Awesome.

 Liara T'Soni, formerly a meek, quiet asari scientist, taking about seven levels in badass.
 When you first meet her, she's threatening a recalcitrant client by channeling her mother, Matriarch Benezia.
-It only gets better from there on out, culminating in her Shut Up, Hannibal! to the Shadow Broker himself, transitioning seamlessly into a Hannibal Lecture of her very own.
+It only gets better from there on out, culminating in her Shut Up, Hannibal! to the Shadow Broker himself, transitioning seamlessly into a Breaking Speech of her very own.

 Broker: It's pointless to challenge me, asari.
 I know your every secret, while you fumble in the dark.

 Liara: Is that right?
 You're a yahg, a pre-spaceflight species that was quarantined to their homeworld for massacring the Council's first contact teams.
 This base is older than your planet's discovery, so I'm guessing you killed the original Shadow Broker 60 years ago, then took his place.
 I'm guessing that you were taken from your homeworld by a trophy hunter who wanted a slave - *smirks* or a pet.
 How am I doing?